|Survey name||International Passenger Survey (IPS)|

 The European Commission regulation 862/2007 aims to harmonise definitions across Europe by ensuring that member states provide Eurostat with consistent statistics on migration, based on UN definitions, which the UK already uses.

 There are additional data sources (administrative data and survey) available that may provide information on international migration.
 These sources are not specifically designed to measure international migration, but may serve as further references on the topic.

 All sources of international migration statistics are valuable in their own right and provide us with an understanding of the flows of international migrants, as well as the numbers of international migrants in the household population.
-There are known differences between all the different data sources that measure international migration and several articles have been published to explain these differences.
+There are known differences between all the different data sources that measure international migration in the UK.